sravanroy/sravanroy.github.io/_pages/about.md

 -------
 title:"About"
-permalinnk:/about/
+permalink:/about/
 header:
   image:"/images/green.jpg"

  -----

- I'm a decision scientist enthusiastic about new technologies and trends in Data Science!
+ I'm a decision scientist with both Business and Programming expertise.
+ Enthusiastic about new technologies and trends in Data Science!